run-llama/llama-hub/llama_hub/llama_packs/agent_search_retriever/README.md

 # Agent-Search Retrieval Pack

-This LlamaPack creates a custom retriever that uses the [free agent-search API](https://agent-search.readthedocs.io/en/latest/index.html#) for retrieving general content indexed from the internet.
+This LlamaPack creates a custom retriever that uses the agent-search API for retrieving general content indexed from the internet.

 This framework facilitates seamless integration with the AgentSearch dataset (terabytes of indexed data!) or hosted search APIs (e.g. Search Engines).